elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/handling_game_states.md

     | GameOver
 ```

-And we can use this new type in our model to indicate the game's current state.
+We can use this new type in our model to indicate the game's current state.
 We'll initialize the state to the game's `StartScreen`, which we'll create
 soon.